knowsis/knowsis.github.io/README.md

 Access to the Knowsis API is available through a RESTful interface

-The Knowsis API is available at http://api.knows.is/
+The Knowsis API is available for registered users at http://api.knowsis.com/.
+To register an account contact api@knowsis.com

 ## GET /assets/